-(2) Simple connection with the steel plate passing through the steel tube as shown in Figure 4.4 may be used.
+(2) Simple connection with the steel plate passing through the steel tube as shown in Figure 4.4 may be used for concrete filled steel tubular columns.
 Opening should be cut on the steel tube and all-round fillet welds may be used.
-The local bearing capacity of concrete under the fin plate in the column should be checked in accordance with EN 1994-1-1, Clause 6.7.4 (6).
+The local bearing capacity of concrete under the through pin plate in the column should be checked in accordance with EN 1994-1-1, Clause 6.7.4 (6).

-Figure 4.3 Simple beam to column connection with fin plate
+Figure 4.4 Simple connections between steel beams to concrete filled steel tubular column with through fin plate